ekino/node-api-toolkit/packages/express-validation/README.md

 This package helps validating/normalizing incoming express API requests using [Joi](https://github.com/hapijs/joi) schemas in the form of express middlewares.

+It can be used for several purposes, for example:

+-   validating payload when attempting to write to your API
+-   validating pagination/filters/sorting when retrieving a list of items
+-   validating path parameters such as ids
+-   validating tokens present in request headers (not the fact that they actually exists)

 It's written in TypeScript, so there's no need to install external types if you're working on a TypeScript based project.
 However TypeScript is not required as the published package contains